WalletScrutiny/WalletScrutinyCom/_iphone/ee.eesty.production.md

 The project does not mention that it is an open source project.
 It also does not link to Github repository.

-Without availability of the public source code, this app is nonverifiable.
+Without availability of the public source code, this app is **not verifiable**.